techreturners/introduction-to-test-doubles-java/activities/activity_4.md

 - 😬 Oh no!
 There's an issue here, if the `getRandomBubbleTeaType` is random, we're in a bit of a pickle.

-- For our testing, we want to make sure we get the same Bubble Tea Type every time we run our test (i.e. it's deterministic); however since the method chooses a Bubble Tea Type at random, we have no way of ensuring if the method returns a Bubble Tea Type correctly.
+- For our testing, we want to make sure we get the same type of Bubble Tea every time we run our test (i.e. it's deterministic); however since the method chooses one at random, we have no way of ensuring if the method returns a type of Bubble Tea correctly.

 - A way to resolve this is to use a Stub.